-Sometimes people with mental illness don't have the ability to put themselves in another person's shoes and realize how their words affect other people.
-Depression causes people to see things very negatively and it can result in your parent saying something hurtful or insensitive to you.
-Remember that even though your parent has Depression, it is not okay for him or her to say rude, inappropriate, or hurtful things to you.
+Sometimes people with Schizophrenia don't have the ability to put themselves in another person's shoes and realize how their words and actions affect other people.
+Schizophrenia can make it difficult for your parent to see beyond his or her own perspective.
+Remember that even though your parent has Schizophrenia, it is not okay for him or her to say rude or hurtful things to you.
 Although it can be really tough, try not to take what your parent says personally.
 If conversations become very negative, do what you can to remove yourself from the situation.

-Will I get Depression too?
+Will I get Schizophrenia too?

-You get your genes from your biological parents, and although your genes contribute to Depression, that does not mean that you will get the disorder.
-This means that although it's possible that you will develop Depression, there's also a possibility that you won't.
-There are many things you can do to stay healthy and perhaps even decrease your risk of developing Depression.
-Look after yourself, eat healthy, get plenty of sleep, and learn and use positive coping skills (see page 17-19).
+You get your genes from your biological parents, and although your genes contribute to Schizophrenia, that does not mean that you will get the disorder.
+Therefore, although it's possible that you will develop Schizophrenia, there's also a possibility that you won't.
+There are many things you can do to stay healthy and perhaps even decrease your risk of developing Schizophrenia.
+Look after yourself, eat healthy, get plenty of sleep, and learn to use positive coping skills (see page 18).
+Practicing healthy behaviours and coping positively with stress is important!